Molecular and Cell Biology Laboratory

 Towers developed a novel technique to measure the recycling of the powerhouses called mitochondria, in cancer cells.

-BA, University of Miami
+BS, University of Miami

 PhD, University of Colorado